mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 what kind of content the browser can receive as a response.
 There are other headers
-that can tell a server what else it should "know."
+that can tell a server what else it should “know.”
 These headers can:

 * Indicate what kind of browser is requesting.